OT-OSM/jenkins/README.md

 Inventory
 ----------
-An inventory should look like this for galera cluster:-
+An inventory should look like this:-
 ```ini
 [jenkinshost]
 192.168.1.198    ansible_user=ubuntu